hwxrqz/peless-restore-db-ida/README.md

 ## Features

-* Automatic PE-less import restoration.
+* Automatic PE-less import restoration
-* Support for IDA Pro 9.2.
+* Support for IDA Pro 9.2
-* Binary search over compressed databases.
+* Binary search over compressed databases
-* User-generated import databases.
+* User-generated import databases
-* Support for multiple DLL libraries.
+* Support for multiple DLL libraries
-* ZLIB-compressed binary storage.
+* ZLIB-compressed binary storage
-* Resolve imports at the current cursor address.
+* Resolve imports at the current cursor address
-* Resolve imports for a selected memory range.
+* Resolve imports for a selected memory range
-* Fast address lookups using absolute virtual addresses.
+* Fast address lookups using absolute virtual addresses

 ---

 ## Typical Workflow

-1. Obtain a memory dump of the infected machine.
+1. Obtain a memory dump of the infected machine
-2. Identify the target process.
+2. Identify the target process
-3. Dump the injected RWX VAD region.
+3. Dump the injected RWX VAD region
-4. Obtain DLL ImageBases using Volatility.
+4. Obtain DLL ImageBases using Volatility
-5. Dump DLLs from the same memory image or copy them from the infected machine.
+5. Dump DLLs from the same memory image or copy them from the infected machine
-6. Generate the import database.
+6. Generate the import database
-7. Load the VAD dump into IDA Pro.
+7. Load the VAD dump into IDA Pro
-8. Load the plugin.
+8. Load the plugin
-9. Resolve imported API addresses.
+9. Resolve imported API addresses

 The plugin is intended to be used with DLLs originating from the same memory image or infected system.
 Therefore, no OS-specific databases are required.